Connecticut vacation rentals

 Welcome to Connecticut

 Connecticut is more than just New York’s quiet, pastoral neighbor.
 This small but mighty New England state packs in dozens of quaint towns, flashy promenades, and a heavy dose of pre-Revolutionary War history.
 Along its southern border, Connecticut is framed by the Long Island Sound, offering pristine sand dunes favored by sunbathers and beachcombers.
 The southwest pocket of the state is an easy portal to New York City and a convenient base for big-city shopping and dining.
 The state capital, New Haven, is a brainiac’s dream, home to Yale University, world-class art galleries, museums, and entertainment venues.

 Small towns sprinkled throughout the state like Mystic, Wethersfield, and Bristol give travelers a peek into Connecticut's pioneering heritage.
 More than half of the state is covered by woodland, making it a natural paradise for outdoor activities.
 Whether you’re exploring the maple- and birch-filled forests of the Eastern Uplands, with their stellar hiking and mountain biking trails, or the rugged Taconic Mountain Range — home to Connecticut’s highest peak, Mount Frissell, and the state’s ski resorts — there’s no shortage of fun to be had in the Constitution State.

-When is the best time to stay in a vacation rental in Connecticut?
+The best time to stay in a vacation rental in Connecticut

 Mystic Seaport Museum